 Airbnb is a great help if you are looking for alternative accommodation.

-Quality and value of some listings are amazing.
+The quality and value of some listings are amazing.

 Thanks to Airbnb we met many interesting people that inspired us and we even made some friends.